top of page

 ENTRY NOTES & RULES

 Competitors are encouraged to race in more than one division, but may not race twice in the same event.
-In Senior events, if possible, more than one tier will be run.
-If not possible, then the second entry will be rejected.
+For any event, you may only race in the division assigned.

 Note 1 - Senior events:

-You must enter Div 4 if you are competing for the Silver Sculls or Houghton trophies
+• You must enter a senior event in Div 4 if you are competing for the Silver Sculls or Houghton trophies

 Note 2 - Masters: